prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 3. Assign individual people to teams.
 4. Infer maintainership where no clear maintainer record exists.
 5. Reorganize bot, CI service-account, security-response, or other non-human access.
-6. Change the internal ownership model or existing CODEOWNERS file in prometheus/prometheus.
+6. Change the internal ownership models or existing CODEOWNERS files in prometheus/prometheus or prometheus-community/helm-charts.
 7. Define a place to organize contributor roles

 ## How